BhanuPrakashNani/Resume-Builder-Java/README.md

 ## Future Scope/Plan of the Project

-1. Formatting Options
+1. **Formatting Options**

  The present project returns a fixed formatted text file of the resume.
 The next step is to provide various formatting options for the user while giving the information.
-  Formatting options like
+   Formatting options like -

     * headings
     * subheadings
     * lists